 The Night My Son Nearly Died for a Sprite

 Editor’s Note: This was originally published on “Deceivingly Normal.”
+It discusses severe hypoglycemia occurring in a young a child and may trigger unpleasant emotions for some readers.

 But it almost did